categories

 As photographers, we have many images and other digital content that we need to protect.
 Therefore, you must back-up your client’s images in several places as soon as possible.

-No matter what solution you choose to store and back up your files, the most important thing is that you fully understand the system you have in place.
+No matter what solution you choose to store and back up your files — whether it’s cloud storage, external hard drives, or both — the most important thing is that you fully understand the system you have in place and stay consistent.

 When you finally get your photos backed up in a few different places, it gives you peace of mind.
 You no longer have to worry if your client’s photos will get accidentally deleted.
 In addition, you have multiple copies, so if one fails you, there is always a backup.